By Marcin Wojtyczka4 minutes read

 It is important to prepare the grab bag before the trip because if you have to abandon to the liferaft you will not have time to rummage around for what you need.

-Below is a long list of suggestion for the desirable contents of a grab bag for an ocean-going yacht.
-Depending on the number of items you have on board you may have to leave some items out or shift some items from first to the second grab bag and vice versa.
+Below is a long list of suggestions for the desirable contents of a grab bag for an ocean-going yacht.
+Depending on the number of items you have on board you may have to leave some items out or shift some items from the first to the second grab bag and vice versa.

 First Grab Bag (ready to use)